shubhgupta2510/PatternAnalysis-2025/recognition/VQVAE_HipMRI_Study_Shubh_Gupta_s47019070/README.md

 ## Overview

-This project implements a Vector Quantized Variational Autoencoder (VQ-VAE) for reconstructing 2D MRI slices from the CSIRO HipMRI dataset [[1](https://data.csiro.au/collection/csiro:51392v2?redirected=true)].
+This project implements a Vector Quantised Variational Autoencoder (VQ-VAE) for reconstructing 2D MRI slices from the CSIRO HipMRI dataset [[1](https://data.csiro.au/collection/csiro:51392v2?redirected=true)].
 The primary objective is to develop a generative model capable of learning compressed representations of medical imaging data and reconstructing high-quality images with a Structural Similarity Index Measure (SSIM) exceeding 0.6.

 ### What is VQ-VAE?

 Traditional Variational Autoencoders (VAEs) encode images into continuous latent spaces, which can lead to issues such as posterior collapse where the model ignores latent variables during reconstruction [[3](https://arxiv.org/abs/1711.00937)].
-The VQ-VAE addresses this limitation by introducing discrete latent representations through vector quantization.
+The VQ-VAE addresses this limitation by introducing discrete latent representations through vector quantisation.

 ### How VQ-VAE Works

 The VQ-VAE architecture consists of three main components:

 1. **Encoder**: Compresses input images into continuous latent vectors
-2. **Vector Quantization Layer**: Maps continuous encoder outputs to discrete codebook vectors by finding the nearest embedding in a learned codebook
+2. **Vector Quantisation Layer**: Maps continuous encoder outputs to discrete codebook vectors by finding the nearest embedding in a learned codebook
-3. **Decoder**: Reconstructs images from the quantized latent representations
+3. **Decoder**: Reconstructs images from the quantised latent representations

 This discrete bottleneck forces the model to learn more structured and meaningful representations compared to standard VAEs.
-The quantization process creates a fixed set of embedding vectors (codebook) that the model learns during training, allowing for better control over the latent space [[2](https://medium.com/analytics-vidhya/an-overview-on-vq-vae-learning-discrete-representation-space-8b7e56cc6337)].
+The quantisation process creates a fixed set of embedding vectors (codebook) that the model learns during training, allowing for better control over the latent space [[2](https://medium.com/analytics-vidhya/an-overview-on-vq-vae-learning-discrete-representation-space-8b7e56cc6337)].

-### Architecture Visualization
+### Architecture Visualisation

 ```
 Input Image (256×128×1)